Alan Turing, Computing Genius And WWII Hero, To Be On U.K.'s New 50-Pound Note

 The Turing commemoration is the U.K. government's latest public reevaluation of the genius who was convicted of homosexuality under "gross indecency" laws in 1952.
 By the time he died, Turing had been stripped of his security clearance and was forced to undergo a "chemical castration" regime of estrogen shots to avoid serving a two-year prison term.

 According to biographer David Leavitt, who wrote a book about Turing titled The Man Who Knew Too Much, some of the persecution that Turing faced was due to the government's fears that he could become a security risk.
-It was a sharp fall for Turing, who had toiled in secret at Britain's military intelligence headquarters at Bletchley Park while helping to defeat an existential threat to his country.
+It was a sharp fall for Turing, who had toiled in secret at Britain's military intelligence headquarters at Bletchley Park to help defeat an existential threat to his country.

 As for how Turing saw his own sexuality, Leavitt told NPR in 2012: "His attitude was that it was perfectly normal and not a big deal.
 And so he behaved as if everyone else felt the same way, which was obviously a big mistake at that time."